 There are several factors contributing to the crisis.
 A recent Forrester online survey found that more than half the respondents said they used spam filters and pop-up blockers and have signed up for the "do not call" list.
 Additionally, complying with regulations like "do not call" and the EU's Data Protection Directive is forcing marketing to more carefully monitor its data.
 Marketing departments are also becoming more accountable for the money they're spending.

 "We spend the vast majority of non-salary dollars in the company, so we're very respectful of its value," Levin said.
-"We don't do anything we
+"We don't do anything we cannot measure."

 What to measure is becoming trickier, however.